 Let Me Help You Travel to Buenos Aires

-Travel to Buenos Aires since it is a top tourist destination for good reason.
-It’s affordable (for those from the global north).
-It’s rich in culture and history.
-The food is fantastic.
-The locals are fun and friendly.
-The country of Argentina is super diverse- from desert in the north, sweeping mountain ranges in the south, wine and thermal baths to the west, wildlife and oceans to the east, and of course great cities- the largest of which is the capital city, Buenos Aires.
+The country of Argentina is super diverse- from the desert in the north, sweeping mountain ranges in the south, wine and thermal baths to the west, wildlife and oceans to the east, and of course great cities- the largest of which is the capital city, Buenos Aires.

-Insure Yourself Before You Travel Buenos Aires
+Insure Yourself Before You Travel to Buenos Aires

-Let’s start with insurance.
-You never know what can happen when you travel, and the worst thing is to have something happen and you find yourself stuck.
-My personal favorite travel medical insurance company is SafetyWing as it is made specifically with nomads in mind with lots of flexibility.
 SafetyWing is a travel medical insurance that was created by nomads for nomads.
 You can purchase a policy even if your trip has already started.
 You can pause and resume coverage with flexibility.
 185 countries are covered and you don’t need to let them know about your itinerary in advance.
 Perfect for people like me who don’t know where they’ll be next month!
 Check out their website here.

-Before I flew down to Argentina last year, I made sure to cover myself with SafetyWing and never regretted it.
+Before I flew down to Argentina I made sure to cover myself with SafetyWing and never regretted it.

 Flights to Buenos Aires

 You’re reading this, so you are probably considering heading down to Argentina soon.
-One of the first steps is of course to buy a flight.
+One of the first steps is to buy a flight.
 Don’t just buy the first flight you see.
 Do a little research to find the most affordable flight you can.

 Skyscanner

 Whenever I’m looking for flights, the first thing I do is consult Skyscanner.
-The reason I like Skyscanner so much is because you can very easily select your desired location and then visually see the prices for the entire month.
+The reason I like Skyscanner so much is that you can very easily select your desired location and then visually see the prices for the entire month.
 That will easily help you to make a decision about the best time to travel.

 Hopper